 Visitors aren't allowed to self-drive in Cambodia, which may be a blessing in disguise – things get seriously hairy on the roads here.

 You'll be treated to your very own Jackie O moment on the shared boat transfer from Sihanoukville to Song Saa, which is included with your stay and takes around 45 minutes.
-There are only two daily transfers though, one at 1.30pm and one at 4pm.
+There are three daily transfers each way: at 10.30am, 1.30pm and 4.30pm (local time), from Sihanoukville Port to Song Saa Island; and at 8am, 10.30am and 3.30pm on the return journey.
 Song Saa has partnered with Helistar Cambodia and can provide helicopter transfers on request from Phnom Penh, Siem Reap and Sihanoukville, landing on neighbouring Koh Rong, where you'll get a five-minute speedboat transfer to Song Saa.
 One way helicopter transfers to/from Phnom Penh are from US$6,500; US$7,950 to/from Siem Reap and US$7,200 from Sihanoukville.

 Worth getting out of bed for

 Aquatic pursuits should be at the top of the list, with a host of chilled-out activities included in your room rate.
 Take a snorkelling tour of Song Saa Islands (equipment is included in your room rate), exploring the reefs, seahorses and rainbow-hued fish of this protected pocket.
 Jump in a kayak and mosey around the mangroves, led by your personal guide.
 Sea kayaking around the archipelago is also on offer, often teamed with a picnic lunch on a deserted island.
 If you're staying with the all-inclusive package, all non-motorised watersports are included and you'll get a 10 per cent discount on motorised watersports too.